 6. If I have insurance coverage, do I have to pay anything at time of service?

 A: You are required by your insurance plan to pay any co-payment, deductible, or co-insurance that is due at time of service.
 We are required by our contract with your insurance plan to collect these payments from you.

 7. How do I read my billing statement?

 A: Our statements include charges billed, payments, and adjustments related to those charges.
-On our website, PremierMed.com, there is a link under the Billing tab that includes a sample patient statement with guidance on how to read and interpret your statement.
+Here is a sample patient statement with guidance on how to read and interpret your statement.
 For any further questions, please call our Central Billing Office Monday through Friday, 7am-5pm at 931-245-7092 and our billing experts will be glad to assist you.

 8. When is my payment due?